rdohms/vote_fu/README.markdown

           :limit => 10,
           :order => "items.name desc"
       })
 This will select the Items with between 1 and 10,000 votes, the votes having been cast within the last two weeks (not including today), then display the 10 last items in an alphabetical list.

+    @items = Item.tally(
+      {  :at_least_total => 1,
+          :at_most_total => 10000,
+          :start_at => 2.weeks.ago,
+          :end_at => 1.day.ago,
+          :limit => 10,
+          :order => "total desc"
+      })
+This will select the Items with between 1 and 10,000 total votes, the votes having been cast within the last two weeks (not including today), then display the 10 last items in a descending order list by total votes.

 ##### Tally Options:
     :start_at    - Restrict the votes to those created after a certain time :end_at      - Restrict the votes to those created before a certain time :conditions  - A piece of SQL conditions to add to the query :limit       - The maximum number of voteables to return :order       - A piece of SQL to order by.
+Two calculated columns `count`, and `total` are available for sorting apart from other columns.
+Defaults to `total DESC`.
+                     Eg: :order => 'count desc'
+                         :order => 'total desc'
+                         :order => 'post.created_at desc'
-Eg 'votes.count desc' or 'voteable.created_at desc' :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes
+    :at_least    - Item must have at least X votes count :at_most     - Item may not have more than X votes count :at_least_total    - Item must have at least X votes total :at_most_total     - Item may not have more than X votes total

 #### Lower level queries
 ActiveRecord models that act as voteable can be queried for the positive votes, negative votes, and a total vote count by using the votes\_for, votes\_against, and votes\_count methods respectively.
 Here is an example: